PrestaShop/docs/src/content/1.7/modules/sample-modules/order-view-page-new-hooks/_index.md

 ## Introduction

-In this tutorial we are going to build a module to extend Order view page.
+In this tutorial we are going to build a module to extend Order view page and the Orders' preview.
 The module will add the following components:

  - User Signature card below the Customer card.